History Museum Celebrates Nebraska's Sesquicentennial

-The paintings will be shown at the Lincoln museum from March 1 to June 4, then the exhibit’s entirety to Omaha and Grand Island with smaller curated exhibits being shows in smaller Nebraskan towns.
+The paintings will be shown at the Lincoln museum from March 1 to June 4, then the exhibit’s entirety will move to Omaha and Grand Island with smaller curated exhibits being shown in smaller Nebraskan towns.

 At the Nebraska History Museum, much time was spent between the staff figuring out the best way to display and order the large amount of paintings.